wacncontent/CustomizeTool/output/articles/storsimple/storsimple-deployment-walkthrough.md

 - You have your Microsoft account with access credentials.

-- You have your Microsoft Azure storage account with access credentials.
+- You have your Windows Azure storage account with access credentials.

-- Your Microsoft Azure subscription is enabled for the StorSimple Manager service.
-Your subscription should be purchased through the [Enterprise Agreement](http://azure.microsoft.com/pricing/enterprise-agreement/).
+- Your Windows Azure subscription is enabled for the StorSimple Manager service.
+Your subscription should be purchased through the [Enterprise Agreement](/pricing/enterprise-agreement/).

 - You have access to terminal emulation software such as PuTTY.